sharavsambuu/leisure-software-renderer/README.md

 </p>

-# Tasks to mess in the near future
+# Tasks to mess around in the near future
     Realtime looper using SDL2
     Realtime canvas renderer on SDL2 window
     Map vertext coordinates